Release – frequently asked questions

 - Members are serving on an extension of service or re-engagement to serve past their compulsory retirement age.

-Discuss your eligibility as well as the process for release on 30 days’ notice with your chain of command and Base or Wing Human Resources Administrator (HRA).
+Discuss your eligibility as well as the process for release on 30 days’ notice with your chain of command and Base or Wing Human Resources Administrator.

-For more information on release, refer to the Canadian Forces Administrative Orders 15-2 – Release – Regular Force, and the Queen’s Regulations and Orders – Chapter 15 – Release.
+Refer to the Canadian Forces Administrative Orders 15-2 – Release – Regular Force, and the Queen's Regulations and Orders – Chapter 15 – Release for more information.

 -

-While your request is being considered, you may discuss questions or updates with your chain of command.
-You may also discuss your situation with your Base or Wing Human Resources Administrator (HRA).
+While your request is under consideration, you may raise any questions with your chain of command.
+You may also discuss your situation with your Base or Wing Human Resources Administrator.

-If the Director Military Careers denies your request, you may request clarification through your chain of command.
+If the D Mil C denies your waiver request, you may immediately request clarification through your chain of command.
 If you remain unsatisfied with the decision, you can submit a grievance.
-Refer to our Redress of Grievance information for more details.
+In doing this, you must adhere to procedural time limits.
+Submitting a grievance involves processing time and does not guarantee acceptance of your waiver request.

 -

-The Defence Administrative Orders and Directives 5049-1, Obligatory Service state that normally members on a period of obligatory service are not eligible for voluntary release.
-However, voluntary release may be granted when there are special and unforeseen circumstances and if service requirements permit it.
+The Defence Administrative Orders and Directives 5049-1, Obligatory Service states that “normally members on a period of obligatory service are not eligible for voluntary release.”
+However, voluntary release may be granted when special and unforeseen circumstances exist and if service requirements permit it.

-In order to obtain a voluntary release before the expiry of your period of obligatory service, you must submit a written request through your chain of command that explains the reasons for your request.
+To obtain voluntary release before the expiry of your obligatory service period, you must submit a written request through your chain of command.
+This request will include the reasons that justify your release.

-While your request is being considered, you may discuss questions or updates with your chain of command.
-You may also discuss your situation with your Base or Wing Human Resources Administrator (HRA).
+While your request is under consideration, you may raise any questions with your chain of command.
+You may also discuss your situation with your Base or Wing Human Resources Administrator.

-Note: CAF members on a period of obligatory service who are granted a voluntary release for reasons other than compassionate ones must repay the costs associated with their subsidized education or training.
-In certain cases, they may be required to repay an allowance such as the Pilot Terminable Allowance, Medical Officer Direct Entry Recruitment Allowance, or Dental Officer Direct Entry Recruitment Allowance.
-You should discuss the amount you may be required to repay with your career manager.
+Note: If you are granted a voluntary release during obligatory service for reasons other than compassionate ones, you must repay the costs associated with your subsidized education or training.
+In certain cases, you may need to repay a received retention or recruitment allowance.
+Discuss the repayment amount with your career manager.

-For more information on voluntary release while on a period of obligatory service, refer to the Queens Regulation and Orders - Chapter 15 - Release.
+For more information on voluntary release while on a period of obligatory service, refer to the Queen’s Regulations and Orders - Chapter 15 - Release.

 Involuntary release